Ann Widdecombe: Social issues

-LGBT rights
+LGBT issues

-Although not an MP at the time, Widdecombe did voice support for the partial decriminalisation of homosexuality in 1967 in England and Wales.
-After that, Widdecombe consistently opposed further reforms while in Parliament.
+Widdecombe voiced support for the partial decriminalisation of homosexuality in 1967 in England and Wales.
+She subsequently opposed further reforms while in Parliament.
 Out of the 17 parliamentary votes between 1998 and 2008 considered by the Public Whip website to concern equal rights for homosexuals, Widdecombe took the opposing position in 15 cases, not being present at the other two votes.
 In 1999, Widdecombe stated that "I do not think that [homosexuality] can be promoted as an equally valid lifestyle to [heterosexual] marriage, but I would say the same about irregular heterosexual arrangements."

-She has consistently argued against an equal age of consent for same-sex relationships, voting against a 1994 act (which would have reduced the age of consent for some male-male sexual activity from 21 to 18), and in 1998 (arguing against a further reduction from 18 to 16, which later occurred in 2000).
-On the latter act, she wrote in The Mail on Sunday that "one of the sundry horrors for which this Government is likely to be remembered will be that it gave its imprimatur to sodomy at 16", She later said in 2000: "I do not believe that issues of equality should override the imperatives of protecting the young."
-In 2003, Widdecombe opposed the repeal of Section 28 of the Local Government Act 1988.
-In 2012, Widdecombe voiced support in the Daily Express for the practise of conversion therapy, which claims to change the orientation of homosexuals.
+She consistently argued against an equal age of consent for same-sex relationships, voting against a 1994 act (which would have reduced the age of consent for some male-male sexual activity from 21 to 18), and in 1998 (arguing against a further reduction from 18 to 16, which later occurred in 2000).
+On the latter act, she wrote in The Mail on Sunday that "one of the sundry horrors for which this Government is likely to be remembered will be that it gave its imprimatur to sodomy at 16".
+She later said in 2000: "I do not believe that issues of equality should override the imperatives of protecting the young."
+Widdecombe opposed the repeal of Section 28 of the Local Government Act 1988.
+In 2012, Widdecombe voiced support in the Daily Express for the practice of conversion therapy, which claims to change the orientation of homosexuals.

-Widdecombe has also expressed her opposition to same-sex marriage, introduced by David Cameron's government in 2014, arguing that "the state must have a preferred model" which is "a union that is generally open to procreation".
-She also opposes gender self-identification for transgender people.
+Widdecombe also expressed her opposition to same-sex marriage, introduced by David Cameron's government in 2014, arguing that "the state must have a preferred model" which is "a union that is generally open to procreation".
+Despite her personal opposition, in 2019 she stated that she did not support the abolition of same-sex marriage, describing the idea as "daft".
+She also opposed gender self-identification for transgender people.
 In 2020, she expressed her opposition to same-sex dancing on Strictly Come Dancing, saying: "I don't think it is what viewers of Strictly, especially families, are looking for.
 But that's up to the audience and the programme."